A Bayesian Network View on Acoustic Model-Based Techniques for Robust Speech Recognition: Examples

-This principle is also known from other approaches that can be applied to both means and variances but in practice are often only carried out on the means (e.g., for the sake of robustness) \cite{gales_model-based_1995, hirsch_hmm_2001}.
+This principle is also known from other approaches that are applicable to both means and variances but are often only carried out on the former (e.g., for the sake of robustness) \cite{gales_model-based_1995, hirsch_hmm_2001}.

+If applied to the mean vectors only, \mllr can in turn be considered as a simplified version of \cmllr, where the observation model \eq{eqn:cmllrObsModel} and the Bayesian network in Figure~\ref{fig:vertdet}(b) is assumed while the compensation of the variances is omitted.

+The Bayesian network representation in Figure~\ref{fig:vertdet}(b) also underlies the general \mllr adaptation rule \eq{eqn:mllrTrafo1} and \eq{eqn:mllrTrafo2}.
+In this case, however, it seems impossible to identify a corresponding analytic observation model representation.

-\subsection{MAP Adaptation \cite{gauvain_map_1992}}
+\subsection{MAP Adaptation}

-We next describe the MAP adaptation applied to any parameters $\th$ of the pdfs of an HMM.
-In MAP, these parameters are considered as Bayesian parameters, i.e., random variables that are drawn once for all times as depicted in Fig.~\ref{fig:vertdet} c) \cite{bishop_pattern_2006}.
+We next describe the MAP adaptation applied to any parameters $\th$ of the pdfs of an \hmm.
+In MAP, these parameters are considered as Bayesian parameters, i.e., random variables that are drawn once for all times as depicted in Figure~\ref{fig:vertdet}(c) \cite{bishop_pattern_2006}.
 As a direct consequence, any two observation vectors $\y_i, \y_j$ are conditionally dependent given the state sequence.
-The predictive pdf in (\ref{eqn:hmm}) therefore explicitly depends on the adaptation data that we denote as $\y_{M:0}$, $M < 0$, and becomes:
+The predictive pdf in (\ref{eqn:hmm}) therefore explicitly depends on the adaptation data that we denote as $\y_{M:0}$, $M < 0$, and becomes

-where the posterior $p(\th | \y_{M:0})$ is approximated as dirac distribution $\delta(\th - \th_{\rm MAP})$ at the mode $\th_{\rm MAP}$:
+where the posterior $p(\th | \y_{M:0})$ is approximated as Dirac distribution $\delta(\th - \th_{\rm MAP})$ at the mode $\th_{\rm MAP}$:

-An iterative (local) solution to (\ref{eqn:map2}) is obtained by the EM algorithm.
+An iterative (local) solution to (\ref{eqn:map2}) is obtained by the \exmax algorithm.
 Note that due to the MAP approximation of the posterior $p(\th|\y_{M:0})$, the conditional independence assumption is again fulfilled such that a conventional decoder can be employed.

-\subsection{Bayesian MLLR \cite{chien_linear_2003}}
+\subsection{Bayesian MLLR}